 Facebook's official Android app got an update today, bringing it to the nice, round version 10.0 mark.
 The update doesn't include any clarity for the app's interface (which, in many ways, is not dissimilar to a plate of spaghetti), but it does pack a few handy new tricks.

 First up, the new app will allow users to "like" posts, photos, and pages without an internet connection.
 So if you're scrolling through your stream but don't have a data connection, no worries - just hit the "like" button and forget about it.
+The action will of course sync once you get signal.

 Back in February and shortly before MWC, developer Scalado unveiled an app called Remove.
 Put simply, the app allowed you to remove unwanted objects from images - for example, if your significant other is posing in front of the Louvre, you can remove other tourists from the picture.
 It works by taking multiple photos of the scene, then determining which ones moved through, and removing them at a touch.

 As you can see in the video above, Remove was demoed on an Android device, suggesting with relative certainty that an Android app was near.
+Unfortunately, Nokia has acquired the company (you know, with all that spare cash they have), meaning it's unlikely Remove for Android will ever see the light of day.

 You may remember a couple of weeks ago when we covered an app by Scalado called Remove that, well, removes strangers from your mobile photos.
 The app is officially scheduled to debut to the public at this years Mobile World Congress, but ABC News' This Could Be Big segment gave the software a quick hands-on ahead of time: